A step-by-step guide to using Zendesk triggers to tag tickets by channel automatically

 Step 1: Navigate to the triggers menu

-First things first, you need to find where the triggers live.
+First, you need to find where the triggers are located in your Zendesk environment.

 Log into your Zendesk account and head to the Admin Center.
 On the left sidebar, follow this path: Objects and rules > Business rules > Triggers.
-This page is where you’ll manage all your ticket automations.
+This is the hub where you’ll manage your ticket automations.

 Step 2: Create a new trigger

-Once you're on the Triggers page, you'll see a list of any you already have.
-Go ahead and click the blue Create trigger button, which is usually in the top-right corner.
+Once you're on the Triggers page, click the blue Create trigger button, usually found in the top-right corner.

-Now, give your trigger a name that makes sense.
-A good naming convention will save you a headache later when you have a bunch of rules.
+Give your trigger a clear name.
+A good naming convention helps as you scale your support operations.
 Something like "Tag Tickets by Channel: Email" or "Auto-Tag: Web Form" is perfect.

 Step 3: Define the conditions for your trigger

-This is the most important part.
-You’re about to tell Zendesk what to look for.
+This is where you define the logic for Zendesk to follow.
 You’ll see a section called Meet ALL of the following conditions.
-This just means the trigger will only run if every rule you add here is true.
+The trigger will run when every rule you add here is met.

 -